-The following table provides a list of folders that can be found under the installation path upon successful installation of ESD 4.10.
+The following table provides a list of folders that can be found under the installation path:

-Folder Name Description Permission Examples The example projects created by ESD 4.10 Read/Write Imageformats Qt run-time DLLs for image format supporting Read-Only Styles Qt run-time DLLs for UI styles Read-Only Libraries Widget library, application framework and Hardware abstraction layer Read-Only Log Stores the runtime logs for debug purpose Read/Write Manual Contains this document Read-Only platforms Qt platform specific run-time DLLs Read-Only Settings Configuration files for third-party utilities and tool chains as well as ESD settings.
+Folder Name Description Permission Examples The example projects created by ESD Read/Write Imageformats Qt run-time DLLs for image format supporting Read-Only Styles Qt run-time DLLs for UI styles Read-Only Libraries Widget library, application framework and Hardware abstraction layer Read-Only Log Stores the runtime logs for debug purpose Read/Write Manual Contains this document Read-Only Platforms Qt platform specific run-time DLLs Read-Only Settings Configuration files for third-party utilities and tool chains as well as ESD settings.
 The files are in XML format.
 Read-Only.
 Reserved for advanced users to change.
 Templates The template files used by ESD Read-Only TinyCC TinyCC run-time used for ESD simulation purpose.
-Read-Only Tools The third-party utilities used in ESD 4.10 for bitmap conversion purpose Read-Only
+Read-Only Tools The utilities used in ESD for bitmap and font data generation purpose Read-Only